 The others began to disperse, but Mimi balled her fists.
 "Wait," she said, making them all turn and look at her.
 She shuddered and looked at the curious Palmon for a moment, then swallowed.
 "You guys…" she began, "the Digital World was the best thing that ever happened… but after we came back, I couldn't remember anything good about it… just the violence, and the dying… I couldn't get away from it… so I changed, made myself forget.
 I wanted to forget it… forget you… but…" she paused for a moment, then shook her head.
 "After the Deadmon… Ken… what Joe said… I know I can't… I never should."
 She looked up at them with full, wet eyes, her body trembling.
 "I… I want to help.
 I want to stop it…" Her voice was little more than a whimper now.
 "P-please… can I be your friend again?"

-The older kids looked at her with understanding eyes.
-Each of them had reached a similar conclusion about why she had distanced herself long before she had dared to consider it.
-Finally, Tai broke the silence with a warm smile.
+The older kids looked at her with understanding eyes; they had all reached a similar conclusion long before she had dared to consider it.
+Tai broke the silence with a warm smile.
 "Welcome back, Mimi," he said.

-"Welcome back to you too, Palmon," Gabumon said, turning to the plant with a smile.
+"Welcome back to you too, Palmon," Gabumon said, turning to her with a smile.

 "Yeah!
 Thanks!"
-Palmon cheered, balling her roots and grinning at the Digimon.
+Palmon said, balling her roots and grinning at the Digimon.
 "I'm ready to get back in action!"

-Cody was shocked to hear such a confession from someone he considered a selfish bitch… but remembering his lesson with Ken, he simply nodded at the scene; if the older kids trusted Mimi that much, he would too.
+Cody was shocked to hear such a confession from someone he considered a selfish brat… but remembering his lesson with Ken, he simply nodded; if the older kids trusted Mimi that much, so would he.

 TK and Cody were the only ones remaining.
 The wail of sirens hung in the air.
 "We'd better go too," Patamon said.
 "Sounds like the police are coming back!… or maybe the fire department!"

 TK nodded.
-The first step he took, though, he kicked something that clattered.
-He looked down and saw Davis's blue D3 near his shoe; the hotheaded boy hadn't reclaimed it after the battle.
+As he turned, though, he kicked something that clattered.
+He looked down and saw Davis's blue D3 near his shoe; the hotheaded boy hadn't reclaimed it.
 He picked it up and put it in his pocket.

-When Izzy and Tentomon returned to the Izumi apartment after walking the girls home, they found Joe and Gomamon waiting for them in the living room.
-"Hey, Izzy," Gomamon said, then sniffed at him.
+When Izzy and Tentomon returned to the Izumi apartment after walking the girls home, they found Joe and Gomamon waiting in the living room.
+"Hey, Izzy," Gomamon said, then sniffed.
 "You guys smell kinda crispy.
 Something happen?"